If you don’t mind me asking, when did you last get a good night’s sleep? When I say ‘good’ I mean more than 7 hours, uninterrupted.

 Your brain is not the only organ to benefit from this deep cleanse.

 Shakespeare sums it up in Macbeth when he says that sleep is ‘the chief nourisher in life’s feast’.

 A 2011 study that tracked half a million men and women of different age, race and ethnicity across 8 countries, resulted in the conclusion that shorter sleep (which raises blood pressure and calcification of the coronary arteries) was associated with a 45% increased risk of developing and/or dying from coronary heart disease within seven to twenty-five years of the start of the study.
 Midlife predictions are even more startling.
 Adults aged 45+ who sleep fewer than 6 hours a night are 200% more likely to have a heart attack or stroke in their lifetime, compared to those sleeping seven to eight hours a night.

 During a good night’s sleep, rich in NREM phases, the brain sends a calming message to the body’s nervous system, reducing stress hormones, calming the heart and managing blood pressure.
 Ample sleep also replenishes the bacterial community known as the microbiome in your gut, rebalances the hormones necessary for reproduction, reduces inflammation and restocks the immune system so it can fight off infection and diseases.

 With all this evidence to support the benefits of a good night’s sleep, you’re probably interested to know how you get one!

-One of the fastest ways to improve your sleep is to go to bed and get up at the same time every day – sorry, that includes weekends.
-Invest in a sleep tracking device such as a Fitbit if you can to establish your baseline and understand how long you’re spending in each sleep phase.
-You can also sign up for our free 5-day mini-course to receive daily tips which will help you function at your best each day and sleep better for longer.
+One of the fastest ways to improve your sleep is to go to bed and get up at the same time every day.
+Sorry, that includes weekends.
+Investing in a sleep tracking device such as a Fitbit, or the Oura Ring, can to establish your baseline.
+Then learn to understand how long you’re spending in each sleep phase.